 The History: Mandarin Oriental, Hong Kong

 Mandarin Oriental, Hong Kong is the flagship and first property of the Mandarin Oriental Hotel Group.
-It was believed that Central Hong Kong needed a luxury hotel with deeply-rooted Asian influence and these visionaries could not have been more correct.
+It was believed that Central Hong Kong needed a luxury hotel with a deeply-rooted Asian influence and these visionaries could not have been more correct.
 Dignitaries, royal families, and celebrities have passed through grand marble lobby over the last 50+ years and it’s still the place to see and be seen.

 We visited in 2013 during the 50th-anniversary celebrations and I was given these historical photos to use courtesy of Mandarin Oriental, Hong Kong.

 No expense was spared back then, nor is it now.
 In 2006, we were living in Hong Kong when the hotel closed for its massive renovation.
 In any other city, something like this wouldn’t be so life-altering.
 But, this hotel is critical to those who live, work and play in Central Hong Kong that the closure was a BIG DEAL.
 My heart may have sunk when first heard but the Hong Kong Stock Exchange held a two minute moment of silence on the day that the hotel closed to mourn the temporary loss of their favorite watering hole.

 A Central Location